liv-ac-uk/comp122/labs/regex/README.md

 {% next %}

-## Both Sides Make Very String Arguments
+## Both Sides Make String Arguments

 Regular expressions are flexible, and there are lots of special characters which enable us to match a range of things very concisely.

-If we were an undecided voter in the galaxy, and we wanted to match with either the rebels or the empire, we could use the regex OR character "|" to match with:
+If we were an undecided voter in the galaxy, and we wanted to match with either the rebels or the empire, we could use the regex OR character "|" to match those two words with:

 ```java
 Pattern pattern = Pattern.compile("Rebel|Empire");